 Diversity & inclusion metrics for the aviation industry (pdf) are no surprise.
 They clearly show there is room for improvement to drive diversity & inclusion within an industry that is growing to meet the expanding global demand for connectivity.

-During IATA's 2019 World Air Transport Summit, Air New Zealand's CEO Christopher Luxon challenged the industry to do more to advance gender diversity, He urged airlines to do more to address issues facing women.
+During IATA's 2019 World Air Transport Summit, Air New Zealand's former CEO Christopher Luxon challenged the industry to do more to advance gender diversity, He urged airlines to do more to address issues facing women.

 Improving gender diversity throughout the industry is needed not just because it is "the right thing to do", but it also makes business sense.
 According to the McKinsey report "Women Matter", 'Companies where women are most strongly represented at board or top-management level are also the companies that perform best."